Day's Theorem is sharp for $n$ even: Mixed J o nsson terms and congruence modularity

 In particular, the J{\'o}nsson (alvin) condition is obtained by setting $l(h)=x$ and $r(h)=z$, for $h$ odd (even), and $l(h)=z$ and $r(h)=x$, for $h$ even (odd).
 The directed J{\'o}nsson condition is obtained by putting $l(h)=x$ and $r(h)=z$, for every $h$.
 Letting $l(h)=z$ and $r(h)=x$, for every $h$, we obtain the generalized Pixley condition in the sense of \cite{adjt}, as recalled in Remark \ref{mixrem}.
 If $n \geq 4$, $l(1) = l(n-1) = z$, $r(1) = r(n-1) = x$, and, in all the other cases, $l(h)=x$ and $r(h)=z$, then we get directed terms with alvin heads, as in Definition \ref{dirgumm}(c), of course, suitably relabeling the terms $p$ and $q$.
 See Remark \ref{lrrmk}(b) below for a diagram (inspired by \cite{KV}) representing the situation.

-Gumm and doubly defective alvin terms are defective cases of the alvin condition.
+Gumm and defective Gumm terms are defective cases of the alvin condition.
 Directed Gumm terms are a defective case of the mixed condition determined by the positions $l(n-1) = z$, $r(n-1) = x$, and $l(h)=x$ and $r(h)=z$, for all the other $h$'s.
 Two-headed directed Gumm terms are defective cases of what we have called directed terms with alvin heads.

 The identities \eqref{agob} and \eqref{abog} in the statement of Theorem \ref{buhbis} correspond to defective mixed conditions, too, via Remark \ref{conidabog}.
 The conditions are defective versions of, respectively, the alvin and the J{\'o}nsson conditions; in this case the terms are defective at all odd (even) indices.
-In the statement of Theorem \ref{buhbis} $n$ is assumed to be even; if $n$ is odd, we shall add, respectively, delete, the $ \alpha \gamma $ factor on the right in the mentioned identities.
-See Definition \ref{deflev} below for more details.
+In the statement of Theorem \ref{buhbis} $n$ is assumed to be even; if $n$ is odd, we set $\ell= \frac{n-1}{2} $ and consider variations of \eqref{agob} and \eqref{abog} in which an $ \alpha \gamma $ factor is added or deleted on the right.
+See Definition \ref{deflev} below for exact details.
 The above conditions shall be called the \emph{switch} and the \emph{J-switch} condition.

 The next remark shows that the description given by Definition \ref{lr} can be somewhat simplified.

 \begin{remark} \labbel{lrrmk} (a) The $l$-$r$-convention introduced in Definition \ref{lr} is particularly useful in order to detect redundant conditions.
 Indeed, if, under the assumptions in Definition \ref{lr}, we have $l(h)=r(h)$, for some $h$, then